nocproject/noc-docker/Readme.md

 Wait for process to finish and than run noc itself

 ```
-export DOCKER_CLIENT_TIMEOUT=120 COMPOSE_HTTP_TIMEOUT=120 && docker-compose up -d
+docker-compose up -d
 ```
 Be aware that command will run lots of noc daemons and intended to be pretty slow.
 On my laptops it took at about 2 minutes to get everything started

 Go to https://0.0.0.0 default credentials